 China to lower import tariffs from January

-Beijing will lower import tariffs on over 850 products, including frozen pork, from January next year, the finance ministry said on Monday, which may help ease the pressure on the country's depleted pork supply.
-China has been hit by a severe pork shortage after African Swine Fever tore through the country's pig herds.
-More than a million pigs have been culled due to the disease, according to official statistics, and prices of the staple meat have more than doubled.
+Beijing will lower import tariffs on more than 850 products including frozen pork from next month, the finance ministry said Monday, as authorities battle a severe shortage of the meat staple.

+China's pig industry has been hammered by African swine fever, which has led to the culling of more than a million animals, according to official statistics, and caused the price of pork to double.
+Monday's announcement said tariffs on frozen pork will drop from 12 percent to eight percent from January 1.

-Goods from countries including New Zealand, Peru, Costa Rica, Switzerland, Iceland, Australia, South Korea, and Pakistan will also be subject to even lower levies under re-negotiated bilateral trade agreements, according to the statement.
-The move does not appear to be linked with the bruising US-China trade war, which has seen Washington and Beijing exchanging blows for more than a year.
+Tariffs on certain types of satellite TV receivers will fall from 10 percent to five percent, according to the ministry's statement.
+Goods from countries including New Zealand, Peru, Costa Rica, Switzerland, Iceland, Australia, South Korea, and Pakistan will also be subject to even lower levies under re-negotiated trade agreements, according to the statement.

+US President Donald Trump retweeted reports from Bloomberg and Reuters on the tariff reduction Monday, without any additional comment.
+However, the move does not appear to be linked to the bruising trade war between China and the US, which has seen Washington and Beijing exchanging blows for more than a year, dragging on global growth.

-Earlier this month, the two sides announced a mini-agreement to reduce some levies in a bruising trade war, which has dragged on global growth.
-Last week, China said that a list of US chemicals will be exempted from import tariffs, including certain types of industrial glue and adhesives, industrial polymers and types of paraffin, which can be found in cosmetics and food.
+But the two sides this month announced a mini-agreement to reduce some levies and work towards a wider pact.
+Last week, China issued a list of US chemicals that will be exempted from import tariffs, including certain types of industrial glue and adhesives, industrial polymers and types of paraffin, which can be found in cosmetics and food.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)